How to Change Your Google Location

-- With your browser open press CTRL + Shift + I (To open the developer tab
+- With Chrome open, press CTRL + Shift + I to open the developer tab.

-- Click on the three vertical dots in the top right-hand corne
+- Click on the three vertical dots in the top right-hand corner.

 - Search as normal on Google.